 6. Feather & Bone – Mid-Levels

-The Mid-Levels branch of Feather & Bone, one of our favourite customised boutique stores for meat, cheese, fruits and vegetables, also makes it to our list of dog-friendly cafes.
-After doing your grocery and searching for different seasonal products, you are welcome to take your dog to its dog-friendly terrace while you indulge in their deli food.
+The Mid-Levels branch of Feather & Bone, one of our favourite delis for meat, cheese, fruits, and veg, also makes it to our list of dog-friendly cafes.
+After doing your grocery and searching for different seasonal products, you are welcome to take your dog to its dog-friendly terrace while you indulge in their hot plates.
 Definitely one of our fave dog-friendly cafes in Hong Kong.

 7. 14 South Lane

 Is there anything better than having a pumpkin chocolate quinoa pancake or grilled lobster risotto at a bright, cosy cafe?
-Located in Sai Ying Pun, 14 South Lane serves an array of wholesome food.
+Located in Shek Tong Tsui, 14 South Lane serves an array of wholesome food.
 We like the fact that there are earthy plants hanging down from the ceiling at their outdoor seats, and the huge area gives our fur babies spaces to chill around.
 Not the kind of resto that you can bring dogs inside, but the dog-friendly outdoor seats are very decent as well.

 14 South Lane, G/F, 14 South Lane, Shek Tong Tsui, Hong Kong, p.
 5744 8390

 Want to eat healthy and get lean with pup in tow?
-Locofama in Sai Ying Pun serves up tasty dishes that cater to lifestyles that are paleo, gluten-free, pescatarian, vegan and dairy-free.
-The outdoor terrace makes it one of the best spots for dogs to hang out with their humans.
+Locofama in Sai Ying Pun serves up tasty dishes that cater to lifestyles that are paleo, gluten-free, pescatarian, vegan, and dairy-free.
+The outdoor terrace makes it one of the best spots for dogs and pets to hang out with their hoomans.